commercetools/commercetools-php-symfony/README.md

 To install the composer go to https://getcomposer.org/doc/00-intro.md

 ##Installation
-Create a new or open a symfony project and open it in any editor of choice
+Create a new or open a symfony3 project and open it in any editor of choice